Jungle-Bus/bifidus/README.md

 # bifidus
-A new website to handle Osmose issues about transit
+A new website to handle Osmose issues about public transport